johnshearing/MachineControlByObjectDetection/README.md

 # Machine Control Using A.i.
 Classifier
 ### Combines OpenCV and Deep Learning to accomplish what neither can do alone

-Originally a genearal A.i. training forked from @TheAIGuy on YouTube.
+Originally a genearal A.i. training tutorial forked from @TheAIGuy on YouTube.
 John Shearing added Python scripts for the following:
 1. Manually and automatically collect training images
 2. Automatically augment the training images with hulls and bounding boxes using OpenCV in order to better train the A.i.